shivakrishnazikardh/Sales-Analyst-Project/README.md

 ## 📁 Project Overview

 This SQL project focuses on analyzing a retail/fmcg-style database involving customers, products, pricing, manufacturing, and sales.
 It uses **advanced SQL techniques** like CTEs, aggregations, joins, subqueries, and window functions to derive business insights from transactional and dimensional data.
+NOTE: I have also included Power BI visualization file named "atliq power bi.pdf", in which i have turned the insights and visually interepreted it using Power BI tool.

 ---